soranauts/soranauts/MASTER_GUARDRAILS.md

 ### Red Flags - Stop and Ask
 If you encounter these, **STOP and ask user:**
-1. 🚨 Pushing to `main` branch
+1. 🚨 Deleting files in `apps/web/src/data/`
-2. 🚨 Deleting files in `apps/web/src/data/`
+2. 🚨 Modifying JSON files in `public/data/`
-3. 🚨 Modifying JSON files in `public/data/`
+3. 🚨 Changes affecting >50 files
-4. 🚨 Changes affecting >50 files
+4. 🚨 Installing new dependencies
-5. 🚨 Installing new dependencies
+5. 🚨 Build failing after your changes
-6. 🚨 Build failing after your changes
+6. 🚨 User showing frustration about architecture
-7. 🚨 User showing frustration about architecture
+7. 🚨 Pushing CODE changes to `main` (content-only is OK)

 ---